kingfunnel/fluent-crm/readme.txt

 = 🚀 FluentSMTP - WordPress Mail SMTP, SES, SendGrid, MailGun Plugin 🚀 =
 We have released a companion plugin to connect with your Email sending service providers like Amazon SES, SendGrid, MailGun, SendInBlue, PepiPost, SparkPost, All Other SMTP.
 FluentSMTP has all the powerful features like email logging, email resend, and most importantly, adding multiple email connections and routing your transactional and marketing emails easily.

+= 🚀 Connect with ThriveCart  🚀 =
+If you use ThriveCart then you easily integrate your ThriveCart store with FluentCRM.
+You can import your ThriveCart customers and automatically add, segment send sequential emails on ThriveCart activity like product sales, product refund, subscription cancelled etc.
+This is a free integration, and you can make ThriveCart more powerful.

 = Build and Crafted By Ninjas =